JiahaoChow/midas_pl/demo_data/readme.txt

  - w1 and w6 from TEA-seq
  - lll_ctrl and dig_stim from DOGMA-seq

-Next, we randomly selected 1,000 samples (cells) from each batch, resulting in a total of 4,000 samples.
+Next, we selected 1,000 samples (cells) from each batch, resulting in a total of 4,000 samples.
 To construct a mosaic dataset, we intentionally dropped some modalities.